Hemavarshini01/ML-NLP-Engineer/README.md

 ## 🎯 Objective

-Build a complete **text classification pipeline** using Hugging Face Transformers.
+Build a complete **Sentiment classification pipeline** using Hugging Face Transformers.
 This challenge demonstrates end-to-end proficiency in:

 - Text preprocessing and cleaning
 - Transformer-based model fine-tuning (`DistilBERT`)